RunlongWang814/ROS_project/README.md

   - Developed a C++ client to execute arm movements based on detected blueberries.
   - Implemented error handling and retry mechanisms.
   - Created launch files for streamlined node initialization.

-## Let's Get Picking! 🌟

-Thank you for exploring the Blueberry Picking Robot project!
-Whether you're here for inspiration or technical guidance, I hope you find this project as exciting as I do.
-Contributions and suggestions are always welcome.
-Happy coding! 🫐🤖